SirHeadless/EffectiveJava3/EffectiveJava3.md

 ```

 The AssertionError is not required, but it provides insurance in case the constructor is accidentally invoked from within the class.

+## Item 5: Prefer dependency injection to hardwiring resources

+__Problem__: Many classes depend on one or more other classes.
+What is the best way to make this dependency not so strong.

+__Example__: There is a spellchecker class that is using a lexicon class.

+__Inappropriate approaches__:

+1. Using a static utility field

+    ```java
+    public class SpellcheckerWithStaticFinalDictionary {

+        private static final LexiconEnglish lexicon = new LexiconEnglish();

+        private SpellcheckerWithStaticFinalDictionary() {}

+        public static boolean isValid(String word) {
+            return lexicon.isWord(word);
+        }

+        public static List<String> suggestions(String typoWord) {
+            System.out.println("Some allgorithm to suggest some words");
+            return Arrays.asList("test", "testing", "tea");
+        }
+    }
+    ```

+2. Use a singleton

+    ```java
+    public class SpellcheckerSingleton {

+        private static final LexiconEnglish lexicon = new LexiconEnglish();

+        private SpellcheckerSingleton() {
+        }

+        public static final SpellcheckerSingleton INSTANCE = new SpellcheckerSingleton();

+        public static boolean isValid(String word) {
+            return lexicon.isWord(word);
+        }

+        public static List<String> suggestions(String typoWord) {
+            System.out.println("Some allgorithm to suggest some words");
+            return Arrays.asList("test", "testing", "tea");
+        }
+    }
+    ```

+    The problem with both approaches is that they are firstly inflexible.
+    Both can have just one lexicon.
+Secondly it is not testable since you can't mock
+    the lexicon object.
+In our example could be lexicons in multiple languages.

+__Best Solution__: Dependency injection

+We need the possibility to have multiple instances of the class (Spellchecker) where the objects that the class is
+dependent on can also be different.
+So the class can have a constructor where the object of the of the dependent class (lexicon) is injected.
+Since we inject a dependency it is
+called *dependency injection*.
+Dependency injection is equal useable for constructors, static factories and builders.

+__Advantages__:
+    * improves flexibility since the dependency is looser coupled
+    * testability is better

+__Conculsion__: Don't use singleton or static utility class to implement a class that depends on one or more classes.

+## Item 6: Avoid creating unnecessary objects